Skip to Content

 Child Custody

-Colorado Springs Child custody Lawyer
+Colorado Springs Child Custody Lawyer

 Advocating for Your Rights & Interests During Difficult Times

-At Aviso Law, we understand the importance of your relationship with your children and your involvement in their life.
-Child custody, parenting time and visitation are often sensitive and difficult matters, and it takes an emotionally intelligent and experienced family law lawyer to successfully handle them.
-At Aviso Law our Colorado Springs based family law attorneys are experts in child custody, parenting time and visitation, and we have the experience, skill and client-focused approach needed to make decisions that benefit you and your relationship with your children.
+At Aviso Law, we understand the importance of your relationship with your children and your involvement in their lives.
+Child custody, parenting time, and visitation are often sensitive and challenging matters, and it takes an emotionally intelligent and experienced family law attorney to handle them.

 Contact our Colorado Springs child custody attorney today at (719) 356-5552 to learn how we can help you and your family!

-Allocation of Parental Responsibilities
+Understanding Allocation of Parental Responsibilities (APR)

-In Colorado custody is called the allocation of parental responsibilities.
+In Colorado, custody is called the allocation of parental responsibilities.
 Custody battles can be the most difficult and painful part of any divorce.
-When determining custody the Colorado court will determine a parenting schedule based on the best interests of the child.
-According to C.R.S. § 14-10-124, in determining the best interests of the child for purposes of parenting time, the court shall consider all relevant factors, including:
+When determining custody, the Colorado court will determine a parenting schedule based on the best interests of the child.

 • The wishes of the child’s parents as to parenting time

-• The wishes of the child if he or she is sufficiently mature to express reasoned and independent preferences as to the parenting time schedule;
+• The wishes of the child, if he or she is sufficiently mature to express reasoned and independent preferences as to the parenting time schedule;

 • The interaction and interrelationship of the child with his or her parents, his or her siblings, and any other person who may significantly affect the child’s best interests;